The Horners promote excellence in the plastics industry through the five annual awards presented below:

 The award is for apprentices involved in a technical, engineering, manufacturing or design role associated with polymer processing or polymer/additive manufacturing.
 Nominations can be made either by the apprentice themselves, their employers or training providers.
 In order to be considered for the award the person must:

 be engaged in – or have completed in the year up until December 2018 – a full accredited apprenticeship programme at Level 2 or 3

 have had sufficient time in their apprenticeship to be able to demonstrate quantifiable achievement, both academic and in the workplace

 Details of other training undertaken by the apprentice will be taken into consideration, as well as extra-curricular activities and achievements outside the workplace.

-The winner is invited to attend the Livery Companies Skills Council Apprentice Certificate Ceremony in February 2019, in the City of London, where they will receive a prize of £500 and a ceremonial drinking horn, along with the Horners’ Polymer Apprentice Certificate from the Lord Mayor of London.
+Nominations for the 2019 winner closed on 8th November and judging takes place in early December.
+The winner will be invited to attend the Livery Companies Skills Council Apprentice Certificate Ceremony on 2nd March 2020, in the City of London, where they will receive a prize of £500 and a ceremonial drinking horn, along with the Horners’ Polymer Apprentice Certificate from the Lord Mayor of London.

 Polymer Apprentice of the year 2018 Winner

 Excellence and achievement, in learning and using the skills associated with the polymers industry, were again evident in the candidates achieving recognition in the 2018 Horners’ Company and British Plastics Federation Apprentice Awards.